The Best Chromebooks Under $300 [December 2019]

 For those of you who are somewhat unfamiliar with the idea of a Chromebook, these suspiciously cheap laptops need not be treated with suspicion at all.
 Unlike the mega-expensive MacBook Pros and their PC equivalents, Chromebooks were not designed to carry out pro-level tasks like audio production or video editing.
 Instead, they were built as large web browsers with keyboards—meaning they act somewhat like a more powerful extension of your smartphone and can dutifully carry out tasks like emailing and web browsing with ease.

 The laptops on this list are more than capable of getting you through the average workday (and perhaps even a little Netflix binging when you’re done), and you won’t need to worry about taking out a second mortgage on your home in order to buy one.
-Let’s take a look at your best options in 2019.
+Let’s take a look at your best options for 2019 and into 2020.

-Kicking off our list of incredibly well-priced Chromebooks is this beautiful Samsung laptop.
+That’s not the only thing that makes this a great laptop though.
 Although one should never judge a piece of tech by its appearance, this sleek and ultra-compact Chromebook sure does look the part.
 It’s minimalist and rugged design is ideal for frequent travelers who need to keep up with work on the go but don’t want to be weighed down by cumbersome gadgets, and with its 11.6″ screen, it’s perfect for sliding right into your bag.

 This laptop’s 15.6” HD display makes it better for viewing shows and movies than the Samsung at our number-one spot, and it even features a slightly higher resolution (although we doubt you’ll notice the difference unless you happen to be watching an HD film).